Wednesday, April 7, 1999

 4.590 out of 5.00 (average of 11 ratings)

-Awards for Cast Album:
+Awards for the Musical/Cast Album:

 Awards for Soundtrack:

-Richard Rodgers and Oscar Hammerstein II’s South Pacific is considered “one of the greatest Broadway musicals” W-C and “one of the most beloved musicals ever to hit the stage.”
-AZ It was a massive hit, running 1,925 performances on Broadway AMG-C and another 802 in London.
+The latter is considered “one of the greatest Broadway musicals” W-C and “one of the most beloved musicals ever to hit the stage.”
+AZ It had “the largest advance ticket sales ever registered” TB and was a massive hit, running 1,925 performances on Broadway AMG-C and another 802 in London.
 MK Its nearly five-year Broadway run was “longer than any musical before it except Rodgers & Hammerstein’s Oklahoma!.”
 AMG-C “The appeal is simple: a collection of stunning compositions…and characters with a simple though cohesive through-line.”
 AZ

 At the time, a critic for the New York Daily Mirror wrote that it was “likely to establish a new trend in musicals” W-C and that “every number is so outstanding that it is difficult to decide which will be the most popular.”
 W-C The New York World-Telegram review said it was “the ultimate modern blending of music and popular theatre to date, with the finest kind of balance between story and song, and hilarity and heartbreak.”
 W-C